- Trust Marketing Platform

 Whether the product you sell is expensive or not, it is certain that your business can benefit from getting more reviews.
 Widewail is here to help you do just that.

-Originally from Scarborough, Maine, I moved to Vermont this past summer after graduating from St. Lawrence University, where I received my BA in English and Spanish.
+Originally from Scarborough, Maine, I moved to Vermont after graduating from St. Lawrence University, where I received my BA in English and Spanish.
 I have always been interested in writing and communication, which is what initially drew me to the Review Response Specialist position at Widewail.
 In my spare time, I can be found reading, playing electric guitar, or strolling/biking around one of Burlington’s many scenic trails.
 I always welcome the opportunity to talk about my work, and invite anyone with questions or comments to reach out or connect with me on LinkedIn.

 Bite-sized, to-the-point, trend-driven local marketing stories and tactics.